Hot Tubs Report Woman-in-Spa

 The spa pump circulates the disinfectant and hot water.
 It prevents the water from stagnating and provides a breeding ground for bacteria.
 Therefore, operate your pump according to your manufacturer’s instructions, or at least 8 hours per day.
 By circulating the water and disinfecting it properly, you will reduce the amount of chemicals needed to maintain the water.
 This is true whether you use chlorine or a chlorine alternative in your spa.

-How Much Chlorine To Add To Hot Tub First Time
+How Much Chlorine to Add to Hot Tub First Time?

 It can take some time before you can find the perfect amount of chlorine needed for your hot tub and that’s OK.